ashish0kumar/Minimalist-C/snake_game/README.md

 # Minimalist Snake Game in C

-This is a minimalist Snake game written in C using the ncurses `library`.
+This is a minimalist Snake game written in C using the `ncurses` library.
 The player controls a snake that moves around the screen, consumes food, and grows longer.
 The game continues until the player chooses to exit.

 ## Features